unmango/pulumi-pihole/docs/installation-configuration.md

 ---
-title: Pihole Installation & Configuration
+title: Pi-hole Installation & Configuration
-meta_desc: Information on how to install the Pihole provider.
+meta_desc: Information on how to install the Pi-hole provider.
 layout: installation
 ---